qiant/webservice_app/README.md

    ```

-## 6. The source code and configure files of the web service app are included in github repo and fastapi_resume_service_app.tar.gz file.
+## 6. The source code and configure files of the web service app are
 ```
 ── webservice_app
     ├── __init__.py